mcsee/Software-Design-Articles/Articles/Productivity/16 Simple Tips to Boost Your Productivity x10/readme.md

 # 1. Remove Notifications 🔔

 - Check your phone after a couple of hours.
-- Keep an eye on the app with the most notifications.
+- Keep an eye on the app that has the most notifications.
 - Block them.
 - Don't fear *[FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out)*.
 - Choose your shots.